QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 "Identity theft is a global problem, growing exponentially at an alarming rate " - Gartner Inc.

-The most effective response to identity theft and fraud is not stronger secrets or more barriers, but abandoning secrets entirely - and grounding identity in the unique distinctiveness of the human being behind the interaction
+The most effective response to identity theft and fraud is not stronger secrets or more barriers, but abandoning secrets altogether by grounding identity in the unique distinctiveness of the human being behind the interaction instead

-QiD introduces several unique/special features that set it well apart from and ahead of conventional identity solutions:
+QiD introduces several unique/special features which sets it apart from and well ahead of conventional identity solutions:

 01